Generate a project-specific RDF Schema

 • cardinality for composedOf: indicate the range of cardinality for the composedOf with respect to the concept for which it is defined by keeping in mind the following: when the concept is instantiated we expect this cardinality to be true.

-The Genotech project would like to add the concept of Cost to their project.
-The concept Cost is described by a value and a currency code.
+Example 1: The Genotech project would like to add the concept of Cost to their project.
+The concept Cost is described by a value (an existing composedOf in SPHN) and a currency code (a new project-specific composedOf).
 The Dataset Template would be filled as follow:

 1. a new line is created for the concept Cost with the following information: